duneanalytics/docs/docs/reference/dune-v2/query-engine.md

 This is because the parser sometimes treats words in double quotes as a string and sometimes it treats them as an object like a column name.

 For example, referencing a column name in the `WHERE` clause using double quotes works as expected.
 However, the same query inside a CTE treats the column name as a string, [as can be seen here](https://dune.com/queries/1199604).

+## Numerical types
+We support the [numerical types](https://trino.io/docs/current/language/types.html) `INTEGER`, `BIGINT`, `DOUBLE`, and fixed precision `DECIMAL` with precision up to 38 digits (i..e, `DECIMAL(38, 0)`).
+Additionally, we support `UINT256` for representing unsigned 256 bit integers.

+## Byte Array to Numeric Functions
+- `bytearray_to_integer`, returns the `INTEGER` value of a big-endian byte array of length <= 4 representing the integer in two's complement.
+If the byte array has length < 4 it is padded with zero bytes.
+- `bytearray_to_bigint`, returns the `BIGINT` value of a big-endian byte array of length <= 8 representing the bigint in two's complement.
+If the byte array has length < 8 it is padded with zero bytes.
+- `bytearray_to_decimal`, returns the `DECIMAL(38,0)` value of a big-endian byte array of length <= 16 representing the decimal(38,0) in two's complement.
+If the byte array has length < 16 it is padded with zero bytes.
+- `bytearray_to_uint256`, returns the `UINT256` of a big-endian byte array of length <= 32 representing the unsigned integer.
+If the byte array has length < 32 it is padded with zero bytes.
+- `bytea2numeric` has been deprecated.
+It is an alias for `bytearray_to_bigint`.

+The byte array conversion functions throw an overflow exception if the byte array is larger than the number of bytes supported of the type, even if the most significant bytes are all zero.
+It is possible to use `bytearray_ltrim` in order to trim the zero bytes from the left.

+[Here is an example query](https://dune.com/queries/1847704?d=11) that covers all of the above functions.

 ## Query queries as views in Dune SQL